Print Friendly, PDF & Email

 Flank steak can be uneven in different sections (thicker on one end, thinner on another).
 Use a meat mallet to pound the beef to an even thickness.
 This will let all the rolls cook at the same rate.

-You can use two toothpicks to seal the rolls or I found these slightly longer ones (baby skewers) that do the job really well.
+You can use two toothpicks to seal the rolls or I found these slightly longer skewers that do the job really well.